 One of the best books on atmospheric optics around.
 The treatment of green flashes isn't bad, but I disagree with his statement (p.177) that “All are variations of the same effect and all, in my judgment, may appropriately be given the same name.”
 The use of a single name (“the green flash”) for several quite different phenomena has fostered untold confusion; the detailed optics of the various kinds of flash are really quite disparate.
 Fooled by Jules Verne; he even has a section called “The green flash legend”!
 Nice pictures, though.
 Ch.
 7 and Plates 7–10 and 7–11 show distorted sunsets.

 It's hard to believe that Cambridge University Press was dumb enough to let this go out of print!
-Fortunately, Greenler has acquired the rights to his book and has re-published it under another imprint; see his Web page for details.
+Fortunately, Greenler has acquired the rights to his book and has re-published it under another imprint.

 A. Meinel, M. Meinel